v-medasan/Classification-of-Online-Customers-using-RFM-Analysis/README.md

 2. Data Modeling
 3. Classification

-We will use R for the entirety of the project.
+R programming language was used for the entirety of the project.